-Perennial forb of oak barrens, oak-pine barrens, dry sand prairie, and alvar; leaves pinnately compound and hairy; flowers purple to dark red, borne on tall, mostly leafless shoots; fruit with long silky, rosy plumes.
+Perennial forb of sandy prairies, savanna, and alvar; leaves pinnately compound and hairy; flowers purple to dark red, borne on tall, mostly leafless shoots; fruit with long silky, rosy plumes.

 Status and Rank